 —Can teaching about socialism be disinterested and neutral?
 Should it be?
 Or should radicals teach as advocates of socialism?

 —In the current political atmosphere, will openly socialist teachers put their careers at risk?
-How can leftists who do have job security defend adjuncts and graduate TAs against repression?
+How can leftists who do have job security defend those who do not against repression?
 Can they turn repressive attacks by administrators, trustees, and politicians into political lessons?

 —Does teaching socialism call for progressive pedagogies?
 Democratic classrooms?
 Student-initiated learning projects?
 Ways of moving from individual to collaborative forms of learning?